lucasbagge/nd00333_AZMLND_C2/starter_files/README.md

 ## Key steps

-1) AutoML: At first we configure the AutoML run where we train several models on the data.
+1) AutoML: The first thing to do is to register your data to the data storage.
+After registered the data we can configure the AutoML run where we train several models on the  given data, here it is the Bank Marketing Data.
 Here we specify the compute cluser, ML task and other settings.
-After the run is done we can se what model has showned the best results.
-In our case the algoritme `VotingsEnsemble` has the highest accuracy on **0.92**.
+After the experiment is done we can se what model has the best results.
+In our case the algoritme `VotingsEnsemble` has the highest accuracy on **0.92** and we choose that to go with.

 ### Dataset registed